 3. Why Is There A Gap In Your Employment History?

 Employers understand that people lose jobs and sometimes can't find another one so easily, but that's no excuse for slacking off.
 Tell employers about freelance projects, volunteering, or any classes that you spend your "free" time on.
 Medical emergencies and taking care of family members are valid answers as well.

-If you are just out of school, that's a valid answer too.
-However, you'll also want to say something like, "I've been working for (volunteer experience)/(freelance client) to gain some experience doing (relevant skill)."
+If you are just out of school, that's a fine answer too.
+However, it would also be good to say something like, "I've been working for (volunteer experience)/(freelance client) to gain some experience doing (relevant skill)."
 (Of course, only mention this part if it's true.)